 As a new teacher, Ms. Sneed didn’t really know much about teaching theme.
 Fortunately, her mentor was willing to help with literature activities.

-“Let’s take a look at Common Core State Standards for students in third and fourth grades,” said Mrs. Brown.
+“Let’s take a look at standards for students in third and fourth grades,” said Mrs. Brown.

 Ms. Sneed studied the paper in front of her as her mentor went over the standards: